-Re: Interim Sustainability and Conservation Program Manager (Job Number: 61370)
+Dear Fahmida Ahmed,

-Dear Fahmida Ahmed and Stanford Department Sustainability & Energy Management,
+I am applying for the Interim Sustainability and Conservation Program Manager position at Stanford University (#61370).
+I have a bachelors of arts in Environmental Studies and Biology from UC Santa Cruz.
+I have worked as a sustainability advisor and leader at UC Santa Cruz and also….
+In total, I have over six years of direct campus sustainability implementation experience.

-I began working on sustainability programs in 1999 as a student at University of California Santa Cruz and have had over 6 years of direct campus sustainability implementation experience.
-As one of the founders of the sustainability movement in the UC System, I facilitated was the approval of one the most comprehensive sustainability policies in higher education across the UC System.
+My first experience in the sustainability field dates back to 1999.
+As one of the founders of the sustainability movement in the UC System, I facilitated approval of one the most comprehensive sustainability policies in higher education across the UC System.
 My group initiated Chancellors’ Sustainability Committees at every UC campus, with most establishing Sustainability Offices.
-As a leader in Student Sustainability Organizing I helped build teams and connected with many amazing individuals who have built careers in this field.
-I helped co-found over 10 Sustainability related organizations, and secured funding that was needed to carry out their work.
+As a leader in Student Sustainability Organizing I helped build teams and networked with many outstanding individuals who have built careers in this field.
+I also worked to co-found more than ten sustainability related organizations, and secured funding for their operations.

-I grew up here at Stanford University, and living in faculty housing, have been aware of the steps taken at the University to establish recycling programs.
-I was invited to the Roundtable Discussion on Sustainability at Stanford on May 19th, 2006 as a Representative from UC Santa Cruz.
-Stanford has made great progress toward Sustainability, and I would love to have the opportunity to improve our goals while involving students, university departments, facilities and vendors in implementing sustainable projects and educating these groups about the many benefits of carrying out sustainability initiatives.
+I was fortunate enough to grow up in faculty housing at Stanford University.
+As a long-time resident of the community I have witnessed first-hand the steps taken at Stanford to establish recycling programs.
+I was invited to the Roundtable Discussion on Sustainability at Stanford in May 2006 as a representative from UC Santa Cruz.
+Stanford has made great progress toward sustainability, and I would be eager to contribute to the University’s long-term sustainability goals by involving students, university departments, facilities and vendors in sustainability education and sustainable projects.

-I am now looking for a newlook forward to opportunity to work with a great team to improve and expand upon the systems that support sustainability at Stanford.
-I have essential skills to help create the tangible, integrated institutionalized systems that introduce transformational change and maintain it.
-I have the experience and skills from my work at UC Santa Cruz working with Campus Committees to effectively manage change and carry out project objectives.
-I was elected as the Chair of the Student Committee on Committees, and there I got a birds eye view to understand how a University decision making system operates, which is essential for project management.
-I am an excellent multi-tasker, relationship builder, can create clear replicable processes, and develop sustainability indicators to measure project achievements.
-I have experience creating comprehensible campaigns to motivate student engagement.
-I’m also a trained and excellent facilitator, for supporting a collective group of people, or committee, to finding the best answers through dialogue between staff, students, administration, faculty and the community. founders of the Annual Campus Earth Summit in UC Santa Cruz which has had over 10 years of achievement in producing the Blueprint for a Sustainable Campus.
+I look forward to the opportunity to improve and expand upon the systems that support sustainability at Stanford.
+I possess the essential skills to help create tangible, integrated and institutionalized systems that introduce and maintain transformational change.
+My experience working with Campus Committees at UC Santa Cruz has honed my ability to effectively manage change and carry out project objectives.
+As the elected Chair of the Student Committee on Committees at UC Santa Cruz, I got a bird’s eye of how a university decision making system operates, which is essential for project management.
+I am an excellent multi-tasker and relationship builder, with the ability to create clear replicable processes, and develop sustainability indicators to measure project achievements.
+I also am a trained facilitator with the experience to create comprehensible campaigns to motivate student engagement.
+Many of these skills were formulated during my time as one of the founders of the Annual Campus Earth Summit in UC Santa Cruz which has been producing the Blueprint for a Sustainable Campus for over ten years.

-Since my time atPARA ONE: What you ran for and what was you sustainability platform (i.e., ran on green party platform).
+PARA ONE: What you ran for and what was you sustainability platform (i.e., ran on green party platform).

 PARA TWO: What you learned from this experience that will relate to the job you are applying for.